betterobjects/activeql/docs/tutorial.md

             lessThan: 1000000
 ```

 You may now see that `String!` was in fact a shortcut notation for ` { type: 'String', required: true } ` which we write now.
-Having an  attribute as a kind of an identifier; thus being of type `String`, `required` and `unique` is quite common - therefore GAMA offers a shortcut notation for this as `type Key`.
+Having an  attribute as a kind of an identifier; thus being of type `String`, `required` and `unique` is quite common - therefore ActiveQL offers a shortcut notation for this as `type Key`.
 So we could have written the attribute also as `licence: Key`.

-Be aware these kind of validations (greater, less, unique etc) other than `required` can not be enforced by the GraphQL layer; instead it's handled by GAMA.
+Be aware these kind of validations (greater, less, unique etc) other than `required` can not be enforced by the GraphQL layer; instead it's handled by ActiveQL.
 To inform an API client about an invalid mutation call no error is thrown, but a list of so called `ValidationViolation` is returned.
 Clients should add this to their mutations to get any validation error.

 <table width="100%" style="font-size: 0.9em">
 <tr valign="top">